Introduction

 Step 7: Prepare Financial Statements

 After ABC Co has prepared its Adjusted Trial Balance, it is time to prepare the Financial Statements.
-Below are the preparation of both Income Statement and Balance Sheet.
+Below are the preparation of both the Income Statement and Balance Sheet.

-Here is the profit or loss statement for income statement for ABC Co after all adjustments have been made.
+Here is the profit or loss statement for the income statement for ABC Co after all adjustments have been made.

 Below is the Balance Sheet or Statement of Financial Position after all adjusting entries have been made.